-At Wes, in my experience, it’s never like that.
-You are you and that’s all that matters.
-Sure, I’ve had conversations about my sexuality.
-I’ve had to do the whole “coming out” thing again cause I’m with a new group of people, and I’ll probably always worry about being accepted.
-But again, most people at Wes are not the people in my small hometown.
-Most people at Wes understand that sexuality/gender/etc. exists on a spectrum, and that the most important thing is that you’re doing you.
+Of course, this kind of acceptance doesn’t mean I don’t have conversations about my sexuality.
+I had to do the whole “coming out” thing again cause I was with a new group of people, and I’ll probably always worry about being accepted.
+But people here understand that sexuality/gender/etc. exists on a spectrum, and that the most important thing is that you’re doing you.

 - The official Wesleyan Website Queer Life Tab

 - There are Gender and Sexuality Interns at the Student Resource Center– which was built late 2017 as a student-run space and is a “culmination of student advocacy and activism, provides a centralized space where students can learn about and advocate for diversity and inclusion at Wesleyan as well as in their own lives.
 The Center was created to improve the educational experience of students from underrepresented groups, lessen violence, promote greater campus harmony, foster better mental health, and cultivate closer ties between alumnae/i at Wesleyan.”

 - The QRC (Queer Resource Center) – “Located in the University Organizing Center or UOC (190 High Street), the QRC is a student-run office and meeting space with a library of books, magazines, safer-sex information, newsletters, and videos.
 The Queer Community Intern works with the Office of Student Activities and Leadership Development (SALD) to help maintain the QRC, plan programs such as the monthly Queer Community Meetings, Pride Month, and the Queer Retreat, and to build bridges between the various student groups on campus.”